agarwalbharat/PictureInPicture/README.md

 ### Implementation

-This project is implemented in HTML,CSS and Javascript and it is completely Responsive.
+This project is implemented in HTML,CSS and Javascript and it is completely Responsive With a https://teamtreehouse.com git intro video.

 ### Tested